meldig/pdal-parallelizer/README.rst

 - -d (--diagnostic) : get a graph of the memory usage during the execution (optional)

 If you specify ``-it single``, the input value of the config file will contains the path of your file, no longer the path of your directory of inputs.
-The -r, -ts, -b, -bb and -rb options are related to single file processing.
+The -ts, -b, -bb and -rb options are related to single file processing.
 So if you want to process a list of files, you don't have to specify these.

 Dry run
 =======